rjbultitude/confews/README.md

 # Confews

 ## Project Introduction
-Confews is a Twitter bot that scapes and then conflates daily news headlines for amusement.
+Confews is a Twitter bot that scrapes and then conflates daily news headlines for amusement.

 ## Installation